Driptap/nc_merge/README.md

 # nc_merge
-Interface to merge multiple NC files in a specific order
+Interface to merge multiple NC files in a specific order.
+This helps create auto printable 3d print files.

-## OI!!!!

-### WANT TO INCREMENT?
+A single html file, load it into a browser.
+Relies on some CDN content, internet access is required.

+### Incrementing values in the NC files

 *Then read this:*